 CONCLUSION

-Far-lateral disc herniations differ from their more common postero-lateral counterparts in the following ways: 1) they involve the nerve root exiting at the same level; 2) they may have a positive femoral stretch test; 3) pain and paresthesia can be reproduced by lateral bending to the side of the disc herniation; and 4) pain is often more severe than in central disc herniations, possibly due to direct compression of the dorsal root ganglion.
+Far-lateral disc herniations differ from their more common postero-lateral counterparts in the following ways: (1) they involve the nerve root exiting at the same level; (2) they may have a positive femoral stretch test; (3) pain and paresthesia can be reproduced by lateral bending to the side of the disc herniation; and (4) pain is often more severe than in central disc herniations, possibly due to direct compression of the dorsal root ganglion.
 If an appropriate procedure is followed, MR is the best imaging modality for identifying FLLDH.
 If an MR scan is not possible, a multi-slice CT scan is a good option.
 The distinction between intraforaminal and extraforaminal herniations must be correctly diagnosed before the right surgical strategy can be chosen.
 Despite their limitations, neurophysiological tests are a useful tool in the diagnosis and follow-up of FLLDH patients.

 ACKNOWLEDGEMENTS